 In particular, the Data Collection and Tuning phases are crucial.
-Every Test is initially deployed in hidden mode to collect data from at least tens of thousands of companies in the Panorays database.
-The data is then used to corroborate the researcher’s know-how and tune the severity and weight of the Test.
+Every Test is initially deployed in hidden mode to collect data from the tens of thousands of companies in the Panorays database.
+The data is then used to corroborate the researcher’s knowhow and tune the severity and weight of the Test.

 Panorays allows third parties to easily dispute findings and assets as follows: